rash-afkh/DAT108U_ETL/README.md

 - `song and log files`: data files under the data folder
 - `create_tables.py`: Removes any existing tables and creates the database and the tables
 - `etl.ipynb`: is a step-by-step implementation of the ETL for a single song file and a single log file - for testing purposes.
+- `test.ipynb`: Sanity check for the results.
+Checks if data has been put into the tables.
+Run this after `etl.py`
 - Other necessary project files, such as additional files or scripts required for running the project.

 ## Getting Started